 - River Park, Ermington: River Park is a great little fenced playground just east of Halvorsen Park and west of the large George Kendall Riverside Park.
 There is boat themed equipment with swings, slide and cubby houses.

-There is a ferry service that starts from this wharf to Circular Quay every 30mins.
-The wharf has recently been upgraded and there is a lot of construction still taking place nearby at Wentworth Point.
+There is a ferry service that starts from Sydney Olympic Park wharf to Circular Quay every 30mins.
+The wharf has recently been upgraded and there’s now Marina Square right near nearby with shops and cafes.
 The wharf is serviced by buses but I am not sure if there is a carpark being built.
 There is limited street parking available.

 - The Aviary Coffee House, Wentworth Point: The are a few new cafes at Wentworth Point worth checking out before heading over to Rhodes via the Bennelong Bridge.